Apethorpe Palace: History

-Early history

 In May 1231 Henry III granted the manor of Apethorpe to Ralph le Breton; however on 21 June 1232 the manor was taken back into the king's hands.
 In the 15th century the manor was owned by Sir Guy Wolston.
 In 1515 Apethorpe was purchased by Henry Keble, grandfather of Lord Mountjoy, who sold the manor to Henry VIII.